 - Apples.
-They contain pectin, a complex fiber that blocks fat absorption and can reduce low-density lipoprotein (9).
+They contain pectin, a complex fiber that may block fat absorption and can reduce low-density lipoprotein (9).

 - Seaweed.
-It contains alginate, which is a water-soluble fiber that prevents fat absorption (1).
+It contains alginate, which is a water-soluble fiber that may prevent fat absorption (1).

 - Whole grains.
-They contain plenty of soluble fiber that curbs the absorption of fat.
+They contain plenty of soluble fiber that might curb the absorption of fat.

 - Oolong tea.
-The tea has polyphenols that aids to block fat absorption and boost body metabolism.
+The tea has polyphenols that are said to block fat absorption and boost body metabolism.

 - Apple cider vinegar.
-ACV contains pectin and acetic acid, boosting body metabolism and blocking excess fat absorption (15).
+ACV contains pectin and acetic acid, believed to boost body metabolism and blocking excess fat absorption (15).